reese72/LethalData/README.md

 - Per-Quota average and profit
 - Overall average and ship loot
 - Stream overlay with adjustable colors
+- Auto-generated and overlayable graphs of quota data
 - Plenty of other feature and UI improvements in the works